fluxcd/flagger/docs/gitbook/tutorials/kubernetes-blue-green.md

           cmd: "test {{ .Release.Name }} --cleanup"
 ```

 When the canary analysis starts, Flagger will call the pre-rollout webhooks.
 If the helm test fails, Flagger will retry until the analysis threshold is reached and the canary is rolled back.

+For an in-depth look at the analysis process read the [usage docs](../usage/how-it-works.md).